About Maddie Grigg

 Born and brought up on a small farm in south Somerset, I trained as a journalist with Mirror Group Newspapers in Devon.

 I was editor of The Bridport and Lyme Regis News from 1999-2004 and worked in public relations for a housing association and a primary care trust.
 I now work freelance and have written and published a few books.
-My work includes community heritage projects, celebrating local history and landscape, and helping with The Greenwood Tree, the quarterly magazine of the Somerset and Dorset Family History Society.
+My work includes community heritage projects for Windrose Rural Media Trust, celebrating local history and landscape, and helping with The Greenwood Tree, the quarterly magazine of the Somerset and Dorset Family History Society.

-I am publicist for the annual The Bridport Literary Festival.
+I was publicist for the annual The Bridport Literary Festival for many years and review pre-publication books for NetGalley.

 You can find me on Instagram, Facebook, LinkedIn and also Goodreads.
 I came off the plaform formerly known as Twitter in the summer of 2024 because I dislike the way it has developed and been weaponised.